woc-hack/tutorial/README.md

 ```

 Unlike in version R where each language had a separate thruMaps
 directory, info on all languages is kept in a single place.

-TODO:
-put it into clickhouse to speed up access.
+*TODO*:put it into clickhouse to speed up access.

 Lets get a list of commits and repositories that imported Tensorflow for .py files:
 ```